tuespetre/Impatient/README.md

   function that can be expressed as a function expression with an optional seed value.)
-The operators with `IComparer` and `IEqualityComparer` overloads are also interesting as it is unclear how they were ever intended to be translatable to a remote data source of any kind -- perhaps by referencing a static singleton marker implementation that translates to a directive of some kind?
-The rest of the operators listed all have possible translations to SQL that, while not difficult to conceive of, do not appear to have a good return on investment.
+The operators with `IComparer` and `IEqualityComparer` overloads are also interesting as it is unclear how they were ever intended to be translatable to a remote data source of any kind.

 ### Examples and explanations